marionettejs/backbone.marionette/docs/marionette.application.md

 ### Commands

-Commands is used to make any component tell another component to perform an action without a direct reference to it.
+Commands are used to make any component tell another component to perform an action without a direct reference to it.
 A Commands instance is available under the `commands` property of the Application.

 Note that the callback of a command is not meant to return a value.